Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Methodology

 \subsubsection{Velocity statistics}

-In order to assess the impact of roughness on the turbulence intensity and the locations of turbulence production, we consider profiles of the mean streamwise velocities and the variances of the time-averaged streamwise, radial and angular velocity components, which are denoted in the following by $u_z = u$, $u_r$ and $u_\theta$.
+In order to assess the impact of roughness on the turbulence intensity and the locations of turbulence production, we focus on profiles of the mean streamwise velocities denoted in the following by $u_z$.
+The variances of the time-averaged streamwise, radial and angular velocity components, denoted by $u_r$ and $u_\theta$ are reported in Appendix \ref{app}.
 We denote the axial, radial and angular coordinates by $z, r$ and $\theta$, respectively.

 Due to the variable wall geometry, we depart from the standard practice of averaging over the entire axial domain.
-The analysis of individual regions allows for the identification of local flow behaviours, such as recirculation and flow detachment, which would otherwise be obscured by a global average.
-Thus, we extract cross-sectional slices at selected streamwise locations that correspond to distinct geometric features of the wavy wall profile, as defined in~\eqref{r}.
-Specifically, we select contraction regions where the wall radius reaches its minimum, $R(z_i) = R_{\min}$, at $z_i = (2 i - 1)\lambda/2,$, expansion regions where the radius is maximal, $R(z_i) = R_{\max}$, at $z_i = i \lambda$, and intermediate regions where the radius takes the average value $R(z_i) = \overline R$, at $z_i = (2 i - 1)\lambda/4$.
+The analysis of individual regions allows for the identification of local flow behaviors, such as recirculation and flow detachment, which would otherwise be obscured by a global average.
+Thus, we extract cross-sectional slices at selected streamwise locations that correspond to distinct geometric features of the wavy wall profile, as defined in~Eq.~\eqref{r}.
+Specifically, we select contraction regions where the wall radius reaches its minimum, $R(z_i) = R_{\min}$, at $z_i = (2 i - 1)\lambda/2$, expansion regions where the radius is maximal, $R(z_i) = R_{\max}$, at $z_i = i \lambda$, and intermediate regions where the radius takes the average value $R(z_i) = \overline R$, at $z_i = (2 i - 1)\lambda/4$.
 Thus, the average for each region along the pipe is defined by

 where $k = \min, \max, \text{mid}$ indicates the location of interest at $R(z) = R_{\min}, R_{\max}, R_{\text{mid}} = \overline R$; $N_k$ is the respective number of cross-sections, and $\phi$ the target variable, that is, the velocity components and their squares.
 To enable consistent comparison between different axial regions despite local variations in pipe radius, the radial coordinate is rescaled relative to the maximum radius $R_{\max}$ such that the rescaled radial coordinate $r'$ is defined as